 The calm elk sounds of a contented herd of cows and calves, or an estrus whine during the peak of the rut can convince a bull you are what he wants to hear.
 Cows and calves, and even bulls, all make “mews” and “chirping” elk sounds.
 A mew sounds like a drawn out chirp.

 Chirps: Chirps are short noises made by all elk.
 It’s a good assumption to assume they use this sound to stay in touch with each other.
 Elk herds are very sociable.
 They like to stay in touch (elk texting?).
 A chirp discussion very possibly means something like, “I’m OK over here.
 How about you?”
 Or, “This place is overgrazed.
 I’m heading this way.”
 “I’m right behind you!”
 (OK.
 Let’s not get carried away.)

 Mews: Mews are a little longer elk sound than a chirp and can become quite pleading. “eeeuuuuuh”, It might be reasonable to think it’s like saying, “I’m over here all alone.
 Where are you?
 Let’s stay close.
 OK?”
 Of course, mews can go from sounding quite relaxed, to an outright pleading attitude.

 Calf mews are a very high pitched, “eeuh”.
 They are often somewhat desperate sounding when they have been separated from their mother or the herd.
 (Actual lost calf audio) They will often keep it up until they get “found” again.

 If you really want to get the attention of a herd of cows (that might have a bull among them), a calf mew could be done repetitively for several minutes, while walking around rather noisily.
 When a calf is lost, he wanders around making desperate pleading mews.

 Here is extended audio of a lost calf, with cows and bull sounds.

-The first time I heard a bark years ago was when a big cow had snuck up on me while I as cow talking.
+The first time I heard a bark many years ago was when a big cow snuck up on me while I as cow talking.
 She saw me before I saw her.
-She barked and I looked around for some kind of dog.
+She barked and it sounded much like a dog.
 She was staring eye to eye with me.

 Some elk calling experts separate a “hyper hot” cow elk sound from standard “estrus” sounds and some will use the two terms interchangeably.
 It does seem that some cows get extra pumped up with the gyrating, wavy calls they make when they are ready to be bred.
 I think it’s a good assumption that an elk making this sound is saying, “I am sooo ready!
 Get over here you big hunk!”

-Reproduction is a very high priority and the Lord created these effective communication methods, along with smell and smell receptors, and all the rutting rituals in order to sustain strong herds through competitive bulls.
+Reproduction is a very high priority and the Lord created these effective communication methods, along with scents and smell receptors, and all the rutting rituals in order to sustain strong herds through competitive bulls.

 If you make an estrus whine at the right time and a bull buys it, he can suddenly get stupid real fast.
 Use the estrus call judiciously, though.

 This might be a good time to spray some of that nasty smelling “cow elk in estrus urine” into the air, particularly if the breeze suddenly switches in the direction of the bull and you can’t do anything to correct the situation.

-A Locater Bugle is a relaxed bugle made when bulls want to let other elk know where they are and find out where other elk are.
+A Locator Bugle is a relaxed bugle made when bulls want to let other elk know where they are and find out where other elk are.
 It’s a good elk sound to make first thing in the early morning before or just after daylight to help you decide where to go in pursuit of elk.
-Locater bugles are not aggressive sounding.
-Sometimes they are just a single note long(actual audio) .
-Deep growls and grunts are usually not done at the end.
-Most elk bugles only last about three seconds.
-(Audio of locater bugle done with mouth diaphragm call.)
+If you can scout at night with your ears, responses to a locator bugle will tell you where to go in the morning.

 A Display Bugle sounds a little more aggressive, but is mainly a show off bugle for the cows in the area.
 A little more growl is added at the beginning and end of the bugle with some grunts and chuckles.